cpopp/Serialization/README.md

     // serializer itself that will persist and lookup metadata in the store Serializer serializer = new PersistedMetaDataSerializer(dataStore);

-    // try serializing and deserializing the pojo byte[] payload = serializer.serialize(new SimplePojo());
+    // try serializing and deserializing a pojo byte[] payload = serializer.serialize(new SimplePojo());
     SimplePojo pojo = (SimplePojo)serializer.deserialize(payload);